babo/bigquery-prezi/prezi.md

 - eliminate them
 - complex queries with output on the map
 ---
-# How to start with BiqQuery?
+# How to start with BigQuery?
 - there is a campaign * use your private gmail *
-    - free usage up to 300 USD for max two month
+    - free usage up to $300 for max two month
 - prefect way to safely experiment and get a feeling about the service
     - including the cost structure

 # How to continue?
 - Nordcloud is here to help
 - advisory, consulting and 24/7 operation duty
-- Google's only premium consulting partner in the Nordics
+- We are Google's only premium consulting partner in the Nordics
 ---
 class: middle
 ![](http://cdn2.hubspot.net/hub/453090/file-2126415513-jpg/nordcloud-logo-main-380x80.jpg)